danielholgate/dataplex-openlineage/README.md

-# Openlineage Namespace examples for Dataplex
+# Openlineage Namespace examples for Dataplex / BigQuery

 The [event_samples](/event_samples) directory contains sample events in [Opeanlineage](https://openlineage.io/) format for all systems which are currently supported by the Dataplex Lineage API.